Needing to terminate a contract early is one of the most common reasons for which people seek legal help and advice.

 We ran into this problem ourselves over a decade ago, realized there was not right-sized solution in the market to help us, and subsequently decided to build that solution ourselves.
 Ten years later, we have helped thousands of freelancers, executives, consumers, and business owners handle low-value claims like getting out of a contract early when the need arise.

 Our perspective is that there are cases for which hiring a lawyer makes sense, and there are cases for which hiring a lawyer does not make sense.
 Lawyers are happy handling the former, and we are happy handling the latter.
 There is very little overlap between the two case types, because the difference is almost entirely driven by economics; and when a lawyer spends over a hundred thousand dollars (often through interest-bearing student loans) and 3 years on law school, he/she understandably does not want to lower the price of his/her time below a certain threshold.
 We get it.

-But there is a massive need for effective legal service below that price threshold, and we figured out that we could use software to automate much of the case-handling process so that we could still earn a profit when we charge rock-bottom prices--such as $30 for a micro-consultation, even when that means you are talking to one of real, live, human beings about your case.
+But there is a massive need for effective legal service below that price threshold, and we figured out that we could use software to automate much of the case-handling process so that we could still earn a profit when we charge rock-bottom prices--such as $32 for a micro-consultation, even when that means you are talking to one of real, live, human beings about your case.

 We know that many attorneys are actually huge fans of Veeto, because about 25% of our clients are themselves attorneys.
 For the right kind of case with the right economic stakes, there is no sensible substitute to Veeto.
 You, of course, do not need a law-school education to understand that.